Jcabs129/rn-appium-wdio/TEMPLATEREADME.md

 WebdriverIO is a JavaScript testing framework for browser and mobile automation.
 Install it as a development dependency:

+open-source automation test framework for web and mobile applications.
+It provides a simple and flexible API for writing end-to-end tests using the WebDriver protocol and supports modern automation tools and services.

 bash

 ```npm install --save-dev webdriverio```

 You may also need supporting packages depending on your test setup:

 bash
 ```npm install --save-dev @wdio/cli @wdio/local-runner @wdio/mocha-framework```